BestTimesToVisit.com Logo

 food

-Don't miss out on fish tacos!
-While you can find them everywhere, head to Oscar's Mexican Seafood or The Taco Stand for authentic, fresh flavors that locals rave about.
-Grab a michelada to wash it down – it's a savory beer cocktail that's a San Diego staple.
+Don't miss out on the fish tacos!
+While many places serve them, head to Oscar's Mexican Seafood or The Taco Stand for authentic, fresh flavors that locals rave about.
+You'll find them everywhere from casual beachside shacks to more upscale restaurants, so be adventurous and try a few!

 transport